 John Ozanich is a former United States Marine Corps Anti-Terrorism Strike Team member with a seminary doctorate in Biblical Egyptology.
 John authors articles on religious history, constitutional issues, science, and religion.He has been awarded the IBM Authorship Award.He is a licensed and ordained minister with the United New Testament Church.He is an award winning professional computer network design architect and I/T project manager who has worked for a variety of Fortune 500 companies.He also is a student of eastern philosophies and a lifelong martial artist holding a 3rd Degree Black Belt awarded by the World Kyokushin Kobudo Organization and the World Full Contact Organization.

 Robin has a Bachelor’s Degree of General Studies in Psychology and spent 30 years working in corporate human resources and project management in various US businesses while living as an out, active, atheist lesbian, most recently in Portland, Oregon.
-She currently resides in Cheyenne, WY.
+She is an ex-lesbian and currently resides in Cheyenne, WY.